google-fu-master/RiverTournament/rules.md

   <h2 id="equipment-title">Equipment & Gameplay</h2>
   <ul>
     <li class="numbered-1">Racks are Fargo Reported.</li>
-    <li>Players lag or flip a coin for the first break, then alternate breaks.
-If there’s no agreement, lagging is the default.</li>
+    <li>Lag or Flip, then alternate: Players may lag or flip a coin for the first break.
+If there’s no agreement, lagging is the default.
+Players alternate breaking; rack your own.</li>
-    <li>Magic Racks are fine if both players agree; otherwise, triangle by default.</li>
+    <li>Racking: Players may use a Magic Rack or Triangle if both agree; if not, the Triangle is the default.
+The rack must be tight and positioned with the apex ball on the foot spot.</li>
-    <li>Timeouts are not allowed.
-If you’re unsure about a rule, refer to this page, or ask your opponent or another player not currently in a match.
-Bring all disagreements to the tournament director immediately.</li>
+    <li>Timeouts: Timeouts are not allowed during tournament play.
+Please direct rule questions to the tournament director.</li>
-    <li>If you need a shot watched, ask anyone not currently playing in a match.
+    <li>If you need a shot witnessed, ask anyone not currently playing in a match.
 If no one is available, ask the tournament director.</li>
   </ul>
 </section>